anandbagmar/compare-figma-with-web-using-seleniumPy/README.md

 ## 🚀 How It Works

-- Reads test data from a CSV file (`tests/resources/test_data.csv`) for test-specific parameters
+- Reads test data from a [CSV file](tests/resources/TestData.csv) for test-specific parameters
-- Loads shared credentials and config from a JSON file (`tests/resources/config.json`)
+- Loads shared credentials and configuration from a [JSON file](tests/resources/configuration.json)
 - Loads design components from Figma using the Figma API
 - Opens the corresponding app page using Selenium
 - Uses Applitools Eyes to visually compare the UI against the Figma design